wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 Ingestion delays often happen at the data source or in the data pipeline, for example, certain cloud platforms only send data with a delay.
 [Limiting the Impact of Data Delays](alerts_delayed_data.html) explores how delayed data can affect alerting behavior.

-## Step 5: Find Data Delays at the Proxy
+### Step 1: Find Data Delays at the Proxy

-For many integrations, data are sent from a source to the [Wavefront proxy](proxies.html).
+Cloud integrations do not use a Wavefront proxy, but for many integrations, data are sent from a source to the [Wavefront proxy](proxies.html).
 The proxy sends the data to the Wavefront service.

 ![Data goes from a source to Telegraf, then to Wavefront proxy, then to Wavefront service ](images/proxy_deployment_simple.png)